Andromeda (mythology): In music and opera

 The Andromeda theme has been popular in classical music since the 17th century.
 It became a theme for opera from the 16th century, with an Andromeda in Italy in 1587.
-This was followed by Claudio Monteverdi's Andromeda (1618-1620): its libretto survives but the music has been lost.
-Benedetto Ferrari's Andromeda, with music by Francesco Manelli, was the first opera performed in a public theatre, Venice's Teatro San Cassiano, in 1637, the year that theatre was inaugurated.
+This was followed by Claudio Monteverdi's Andromeda (1618–1620).
+Benedetto Ferrari's Andromeda, with music by Francesco Manelli, was the first opera performed in a public theatre, Venice's Teatro San Cassiano, in 1637.
 This set the pattern for Italian opera for several centuries.

 Jean-Baptiste Lully's Persée (1682), a tragédie lyrique in 5 acts, was inspired by the popularity of Corneille's play.
 The libretto was by Philippe Quinault, and a real horse appeared on stage as Pegasus.
-Persée saw an initial run of 33 consecutive performances, 45 in total, which was exceptional at that time.
+Persée saw an initial run of 33 consecutive performances, 45 in total, exceptional at that time.
 Written for King Louis XIV, it has been described as Lully's "greatest creation [...] considered the crowning achievement of 17th century French music theatre.
 Filled with dancing, fight scenes, monsters and special effects [...] [a] truly spectacular opera".
 Michael Haydn wrote the music for another in 1797.
 A total of seventeen Andromeda operas were created in Italy in the 18th century.